Close Menu

 • Complex sleep apnea.
 This is a combination of obstructive and central sleep apneas.

 Additionally, two of the most common symptoms of sleep apnea are snoring and not feeling rested after a night of sleep.
 As with COPD, other common symptoms are shortness of breath, insomnia, and headaches.
 Sleep apnea is a serious breathing problem.
 Therefore, seek medical treatment if you can.
 Additionally, these medical conditions can cause depression.
-Learn more information about depression.
+Learn about depression and SSD benefits.

 SSA’S LISTING FOR COPD BENEFITS